omyllymaki/DQN/README.md

 - Separate target network that is "smoothed" version of policy net

 I'm planning to add some experimental features.
 Now there are few
-- Option for using reward frequency as weighting factor when sampling data from replay memory
 - Option for ensemble learning
   - Voting best action based on multiple models
   - Finding most uncertain actions in exploration phase using multiple models